 5.9 Data Collection Sources

-Survey Data: 10 question likert scale survey with free response section at the end.
-These will be administered at standard intervals for all patients.
+Survey Data: Family members/Guardians will fill out 10 question modified Family Satisfaction with the ICU survey (FS-ICU 24R) with free response section at the end.
+These will be administered after the initial consenting process and then once weekly or unitl discharge, transfer, or death.

 Demographic data: CERNER electronic medical records will be accessed for demographic data.